 As discussed in Table 4 and Table 5, the Project would not result in long-term operational air quality impacts.
 Additionally, adherence to MDAQMD rules and regulations alleviate cumulatively considerable contributions to potential significant impacts related to cumulative conditions on a project-by-project basis.
-Emission reduction technology, strategies, and plans are constantly being developed to address existing significant cumulative impacts.
+Emission reduction technology, strategies, and plans are constantly being developed to address existing significant cumulatively impacts.
 As a result, the Project would not contribute a cumulatively considerable net increase of any nonattainment criteria pollutant.
-Therefore, the Project would not contribute a cumulatively considerable net increase of any nonattainment criteria pollutant, and impacts would be less than significant.
+Therefore, the Project would not contribute a cumulatively considerable net increase of any nonattainment criteria pollutant.